 What's going on in the lab?

 The team is growing!
 Welcome to Brandeis Undergraduates Zachary Fournier and Gabriel Haithcock.
 They will become first-class animal whisperers.
+We also welcome Ruixue Gao (Brandeis Master's student).
+She will work on identifying projections of the hippocampal formation to the rest of the brain.

 We are delighted to have Mike Vivian join the lab for his graduate studies!
 Mike is a second-year PhD student in the Neuroscience Graduate Program.
 Prior to joining Brandeis, he received a B.S. in Neuroscience with minors in Chemistry and Neuroengineering from the University of Alabama at Birmingham.
 Mike is currently exploring how spatial representations in the hippocampus update during reversal learning.
 In his free time, you can find him reading historical nonfiction, wandering the streets of Waltham, and socializing with other students in the Life Sciences.
 Welcome, Mike!